-Right now, the federal, state, and local government need more experienced professionals who can fill a variety of roles as crises continue to disrupt lives.
+Right now, the federal, state, local, and tribal governments need more experienced professionals who can fill a variety of roles as crises continue to disrupt lives.
 We recognize skills our community possesses -- technology, data analytics, online support, among others -- are needed in supporting roles in response to crisis.
 Technical needs range from creating new systems to manage COVID-19 testing requests, to supporting marketing and content development for local websites that are now overloaded.
 Importantly, USDR members need to be willing to work within legacy technical systems and constraints that many governments operate within.
 Members may also be working with employees or contractors of governments or teams that partner with USDR (“Partners”).

 Keep reading this Volunteer Oath to determine if contributing to our community’s efforts at USDR is a good fit for you.

 No matter what role you play, perhaps more important than hard skills you have is the attitude and emotional intelligence you bring to the work in a high-intensity environment.

 - 1.Recognize that we as technologists and professionals are in a support role.
 Our job is to support those on the front line of the crises.
 They are the heroes.
 Our job is to focus our support on them including understanding their needs.

 - 2.Assume positive intent.
 Public servants operate under constraints but are almost always doing their best, and we must honor that.

 - 3.Follow and listen to directions, and implement feedback quickly.